cornerstone-consulting/INFIODocs/infio-plugin.md

 ---

-### Infio plugin Usage Guide
+### INFIO plugin Usage Guide

-#### 1. Infio Plugin opening guide
+#### 1. INFIO Plugin execution

-1. This applies specifically to use case [4](#4-collecting-real-time-queries-from-the-infio-instance) only or if you are running plugin from Infio EC2 instance.
+1. This applies specifically to use case [collecting real time queries from the INFIO instance](#4-collecting-real-time-queries-from-the-infio-instance) only or if you are running plugin from INFIO EC2 instance.
 Navigate to the `Desktop:\INFIO Assessment Tool` folder located on the desktop of the INFIO EC2 instance.
 2. Inside the **INFIO Assessment Tool** folder, you will find three subfolders:
     - `aws-infra-setup`
     - `infio`